ncl-icb-analytics/wf_pwrextract/README.md

 - YEAR: Financial Year (formatted in the form YYYY-ZZ such as 2024-25).
 - MONTH: Financial Month (April -> 1, May -> 2, etc).
-- SQL_ADDRESS: Server address, stored here to avoid being visable in the repo.

 ## Output Format
 - fyear: Financial Year, takes the value of the YEAR .env variable